The Power of Your Testimony

-CONCRETENESS: Give the audience “handles” to the testimony.
-Describe experiences, places and persons accurately and unambiguously, yet without obsession over detail.
-Include an identifiable and specific turning point (how one came to know Jesus Christ), even if it is just one of many turning points.
-Your testimony should come across as real and ordinary.
+CONCRETENESS: Give the audience details they can relate to.
+Describe experiences, places and persons accurately and unambiguously, but don’t obsess over details.
+Include an identifiable and specific turning point (how you came to know Jesus Christ), even if it is just one of many turning points.
+Your testimony should come across as real and approachable.

 ACCESSIBILITY: Describe experiences in such a way that the audience can relate and understand.
 Choose language free of religious jargon and dense terminology that could separate you from the audience, like “sin,” “tabernacle” or “Eucharistic adoration.”
+If you do need to use “churchy” words, take a moment to explain them.
 Also, ask yourself, “What parts of my story would be especially meaningful to this person?”
 You will likely emphasize different aspects of your testimony when you are talking to an atheist versus a lukewarm Christian.

 Always be prepared to make a defense to anyone who calls you to account for the hope that is in you.

-your testimony?
+of your testimony?
 How can you eliminate those elements?
-What
+What would make your

-St. Pope Paul VI: “Modern man listens more willingly to witnesses than to teachers, and if he does listen to teachers, it is because they are witness.”
+Pope St. Paul VI: “Modern man listens more willingly to witnesses than to teachers, and if he does listen to teachers, it is because they are witnesses.”

 1 Peter 3:15: “Always be prepared to make a defense to anyone who calls you to account for the hope that is in you.”